Reducing and avoiding air pollution

 Stoves are becoming cleaner and the most efficient are marked with an Ecodesign Ready label.
 Keep an eye out for this as even some Defra-approved stoves can emit high levels of pollution.
 A list of Ecodesign Ready stoves can be found here: https://www.hetas.co.uk/ecodesign-ready/

 Maintaining your stove or fireplace, sweeping your chimney and using the right fuel can make a huge difference to our air quality.
 It’s important to make sure that wood is dry and well-seasoned (lower moisture content) to prevent nuisance smoke.
 Using dry wood significantly reduces harmful emissions and it produces more heat.
+You can check if the wood or manufactured fuel is ready for immediate use by looking for the Ready to Burn logo at the point of sale.
 Storing your fuels correctly can help with this, make sure your wood does not get damp from the rain or damp in the ground.

 You should not burn the following; old pallets, furniture and scrap wood, as they may contain contaminants that can be harmful to your health and the environment.
 You can’t burn basic coal on any Defra appliance and you must only use the types of fuel stated by the manufacturer. https://www.gov.uk/smoke-control-area-rules